Luke-Nicklin/zen-yoga/README.md

 - __The landing page image and content__

-  - The landing includes an image of someone practicing meditation and welcoming content that explains the purpose of ZenYoga.
+  - The landing page includes an image of someone practicing meditation and welcoming content that explains the purpose of ZenYoga.

 ![Landing Page](media/ZenYoga_landing_page_header.png)